alpdk/AI_chat_for_DataSpell/README.md

 1. Implement full chat with LLM.
 Current solution implement 1-shot request, that can generate result that do not satisfy request, or do not work at all.
 2. Experiment with more models.
-I tried several models, and decided that model `codellama/CodeLlama-7b-hf` generate best result among the others, but it is on objective estimation.
+I tried several models, and decided that model `codellama/CodeLlama-7b-hf` generate best result among the others, but it is not objective estimation.